 - Remember the human at the center.
 Understand the countless use cases drivers encounter and the customer journeys that go with them.
-Design HMI to complement different user needs and driving experiences, as well as different context and situations.
+Design HMI to complement different user needs and driving experiences, as well as different contexts and situations.
 Don’t forget vehicle HMI needs to be easy to use and support basic needs, as well as high-tech demands.

 - Get the hardware right.
-HMI solutions include heads-up display (HUD), rear seat entertainment systems, steering based controls, instrument clusters and voice assistant interfaces.
+HMI solutions include heads-up display (HUD), rear-seat entertainment systems, steering-based controls, instrument clusters and voice assistant interfaces.
 Choosing the right displays, screens, processing power and conductivity lays the groundwork for the software-based use cases you need to build in-vehicle UX that delights drivers.